Samagra-Development/ai-tools/aitools/Topic_modelling/README.md

-Intent recognition is to recognize the intent for a chat message for a user
+Being able to extract the subject or topic of chunks of text